-The changes happening to your body are probably happening much more slowly than with your baby, but by now your uterus has risen above your pelvis and your uterus just about fills it.
-It is starting to shift upwards and slightly forwards, as it grows larger, so it may not feel as if it?s pressing on your bladder quite as much now.
+The changes happening in pregnancy week 11 to your body are probably happening much more slowly than with your baby, but by now your uterus has risen above your pelvis and your uterus just about fills it.
+It is starting to shift upwards and slightly forwards, as it grows larger, so it may not feel as if it’s pressing on your bladder quite as much now.
 Enjoy the less frequent bathroom trips while you can, because they will be back soon, when your uterus grows larger and is sitting on your bladder once again, towards the end of the second trimester.

 If you press your fingers into your belly just above your pubic bone, you may be able to feel your uterus.
 Your doctor or midwife can feel your uterus during an external abdominal exam at this point.
 Your uterus will grow and expand in capacity about 500 to 1,000 times the size it was prior to pregnancy, to hold your growing baby, growing placenta and ever-increasing amniotic fluid.
 You’ve almost made it to the second trimester and your uterus is about the size of a grapefruit already.
 You probably still aren’t needing maternity clothes quite yet, unless this isn’t your first pregnancy.